redstrate/redstrate.com/content/blog/kde-feb2023/index.md

 # KDevelop.org

-I took the responsibility of converting the bitrotting kdevelop.org site to Hugo, which should be live soon!
+I took the responsibility of converting the bit-rotting kdevelop.org site to Hugo, which should be live soon!
 Most of the old site content is brought over (and converted to Markdown) while pages are updated where needed.
 The new site is now live at [kdevelop.org](https://kdevelop.org)!

 See the [new repository](https://invent.kde.org/websites/kdevelop-org).